 - there was at least one lighted red lamp visible from the front of the peace officer’s vehicle,

-- the defendant either saw or reasonably should have seen the lamp,
+- you either saw or reasonably should have seen the lamp,

 - the peace officer’s vehicle was sounding a siren as reasonably necessary,